eagles-project/mam4xx/.github/pnnl-ci/README.md

 This is used to track any maintanence information for PNNL CI.
 We will also track any current TODOs/notes for developers.

 ### TODO:
+- [ ] Add support for cloning with ssh in CI
+- [ ] Use installed HAERO in project share to avoid re-building each time
 - [ ] Add support for a variety of paritions on Deception
 - [ ] Build HEARO without cloning mam4xx in CI step
+- [ ] Add way to skip CI using a GitHub tag
 - [ ] Add way to skip CI using a commit message
 - [ ] Ensure that pipelines are not false positive/negative
 - [ ] Port pipeline to AMD architectures